fury-code/blog/README.md

 # blog
-Repo for Files that are used in Articles and Tutorials in out Blog
+Repo for Files that are used in Articles and Tutorials in our Blog